Kremlin says to study Belarusian claims against Uralkali

-ST. PETERSBURG, Russia (Reuters) - Russia needs to study all Belarusian claims against potash producer Uralkali (URKA.MM) before coming to any conclusions, Russian President Vladimir Putin’s spokesman said, diminishing the chance of a quick solution to a potash row.
+ST. PETERSBURG, Russia, Sept 6 (Reuters) - Russia needs to study all Belarusian claims against potash producer Uralkali before coming to any conclusions, Russian President Vladimir Putin’s spokesman said, diminishing the chance of a quick solution to a potash row.

 A district court in Minsk decided to leave the chief executive of Uralkali in detention earlier on Friday, resisting pressure to release him after his arrest last month.